shinh/tel_ldr/README.md

 Note that all commands below assumes you have all of my submission in the current directory.

+> ⚠ If you are on Mac OS X, you will need to obtain a
+> copy of `elf.h` somehow and place/symlink it inside `/usr/local/include`.
+> I got mine from installing the `i386-elf-gcc` package from MacPorts and
+> making a symlink at `/usr/local/include/elf.h` pointing to
+> `/opt/local/i386-elf/include/elf.h`.

 ### Usage for Linux and Mac OSX

     $ make